TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/Developer/Index.rst

 .. tip::

-   The :code:`is_array()` check is done to enable administrators to overwrite configuration of caches.
+   The :code:`is_array()` check is done to enable administrators to overwrite configuration of caches in :file:`LocalConfiguration.php`.
+During bootstrap, any :file:`ext_localconf.php` is loaded **after** :file:`DefaultConfiguration.php` and :file:`AdditionalConfiguration.php` are loaded, so it is important to make sure that the administrator did not already set any configuration of the extensions cache.

 If special settings are needed, for example a specific backend (like the transient memory backend), it can be defined with an additional line below the cache array declaration.
+The extension documentation should hint an integrator about specific caching needs or setups in this case.

 .. tip::